 Below are brief descriptions of the methods to introduce each method.
 As time permits these are being modified to contain more information in downloadable pdfs, the first of these for paddle boards is at the bottom of this page.

 are not familiar with the use of epoxy a good free resource is

 the Gougeon Brothers

 on Boat Construction, pages 357 to 373 (Appendix A) covers

 basic epoxy use.
 The book naturally focuses on WEST system as

 they are the manufacturers but it is a good basic guide

 regardless of the epoxy resin system you are using.

 This building method involves assembling plywood pieces cut to shape using a CNC router if you purchased a kit or starting from plans laid out using a table of offsets and/or full size patterns depending on the design that you are building, then cutting out the plywood pieces.
-The panels then have a series of 1/16” holes drilled along there edges which are then used to ‘stitch’ the panels together using wire stitches.
+A series of 1/16” holes drilled along their edges these are then used to ‘stitch’ the panels together using short wire stitches.